 Participation in First3 is entirely voluntary: Faculty members may attend as much or as little as they like and the nature of the program is fundamentally non-evaluative.
 Its principal goals are to make available a forum for instructors to discuss pedagogy, scholarly work, and professional development with more seasoned colleagues as well as one another, and to foster opportunities for faculty to establish valuable mentoring and support networks through which to continue to grow as members of the Williams academic community.

-Matt Carter is Associate Professor of Biology.
+Matt Carter is an Associate Professor of Biology, Faculty Director of the Teaching Center.

 First3 Weekly Lunches for New Faculty